1996 - Euthanasia Supreme (Me Against The World pt. 2)

 01. Unconditional Love (Rough Mix) feat.
 Eboni Foster (chorus) / Johnny J

 • 1996/02/01.
 Released in Greatest Hits (1998).
-The song has been SOLD to MC Hammer who made his version for his album Too Tight.
+The song has been SOLD to MC Hammer (circa mid April 96, so more than two months after he recorded it) who made his version for his album Too Tight.
 So it is NOT a reference record for him (like "Too Tight") but a true 2Pac song.
-2Pac deliberately dismember his solo album in the end of April.
+2Pac deliberately dismembered his solo album in the second half of April.

 • Samples :

-02. Wordz To My First Born (Rough Mix) feat.
-Nutt-So / DJ Quik
+02. Wordz To My First Born (Things R Changing) feat. ? (chorus) / DJ Quik

 • Samples :